Judge to decide whether former TPD officer charged with murder should be released pending trial

 Kepler requested the detention hearing after a grand jury named him Nov.
 5 in a three-count indictment linked to the 2014 fatal shooting of Jeremey Lake.

-Kepler has been serving a 15-year sentence in state prison since a Tulsa County jury in October 2017 convicted him of first-degree manslaughter in the heat of passion.
-Kepler has maintained that he acted in self-defense, claiming Lake had a gun when he shot him.
-No weapon was found on Lake.
+Kepler has been serving a 15-year sentence in state prison since a Tulsa County jury convicted him in October 2017 of first-degree manslaughter in the heat of passion.
+Kepler, who was off duty at the time of the shooting, has maintained that he acted in self-defense, claiming that Lake had a gun when he shot him.
+No weapon was found on or near Lake, who was Kepler's daughter's new boyfriend.

 Kepler cited a July U.S. Supreme Court ruling involving another state prisoner in Oklahoma, Jimcy McGirt, who successfully argued that Congress never disestablished the Muscogee (Creek) Nation reservation.